 An example of the rapid transmission of Spanish influenza was reported in the British Medical Journal in 1918 by two doctors who shared a train compartment from London to York with a sick airman, who said he had flu.
 Two days later both doctors had bouts of flu, and two days after that, the wife and two children of one of the doctors were also sick with the same illness.
 That particular strain of influenza was very unusually virulent and fast-acting, and may have been subject to unusual selective pressures – resulting in a dramatic increase in virulence and mortality.
 Hope-Simpson [3, 4] noted in the 1970s that influenza infections in institutions tend to be unusually severe.
 This puzzled him, but it may be that when residents live and sleep close together, selection favors virulent strains that develop fast, because they can be transmitted whether or not they cause severe illness.
 Examples might include military barracks, crowded refugee camps, boarding schools, care homes and hospitals.
 No matter how sick the patients become, the virus particles that they shed may be able to reach other nearby residents.
 This is rather like the chicken barn with bird flu, where every host becomes infected.
 We should also worry about hospitals, which can become the human equivalent of chicken barns – epidemics there can easily become very dangerous .
 In the 1918 Spanish flu epidemic, it was reported that patients treated in an “open-air” (tented) hospital had a much higher survival rate than those in conventional hospitals .

 There are other considerations here.
 Although the evidence has been ignored by most virologists, for many decades scientists have noted that many “wild” strains (as opposed to most laboratory-bred strains) of respiratory viruses are temperature-sensitive [e.g. refs 6-8; coronaviruses were first isolated at 33°C, ref.
 9. For many other references see my paper, ref.
 10.].
 That’s to say, they’re more active at lower temperatures (typically 33 – 35°C) than at body temperature (around 37°C).
 This makes sense because they live in the nose and throat, which are some of the coldest parts of the body.
 The virus needs to stay out of the heart and lungs, so that the host will continue to move around, in order to maximize its transmission, as discussed above.
 Temperature-sensitivity is, potentially, a very good way to make sure that this happens.
 In fact there is one good bit of evidence that almost all respiratory viruses use temperature in this way: the simple observation that almost all respiratory viruses are more common in winter than summer.
-This makes sense logically, because if they’re more active at low temperatures, then, as ambient temperature falls in the autumn, epidemics become more likely.
+This makes sense intuitively, because if they’re more active at low temperatures, then, as ambient temperature falls in the autumn, epidemics become more likely.
 Conversely, in spring, when the temperature rises, all temperature-sensitive viruses will become less active, and cold epidemics rarer.
 Note that respiratory viruses have a high mutation rate, and we can expect them to adjust their pathogenicity quickly to suit their local climate and environment.
 A 2011 scientific review acknowledged that there was no satisfactory scientific explanation for the seasonality of influenza .
 After that article appeared, I published a review of seasonality in respiratory viruses in Medical Hypotheses, which focused on the natural temperature-sensitivity of respiratory viruses .
-This blog gives a more informal description for the layperson .
-Seasonality is clearly important, because we need to find the degree of temperature-sensitivity of Covid 19, so that we can predict the course of the epidemic when the weather warms up in the summer – and, even more importantly, when the temperature drops in the autumn.
+My blog article gives a more informal description for the layperson .
+Seasonality is clearly important, because if we can find the degree of temperature-sensitivity of Covid 19, we may be able to predict the course of the epidemic when the weather warms up in the summer – and, even more importantly, when the temperature drops in the autumn.

 If some strains of SARS-CoV-2 develop greater temperature-sensitivity several things may happen: (i) they may be more likely to colonize the nose and throat, because these are relatively cold parts of the body, rather than the lungs.
 This can increase sneezing and runny noses, increasing transmission; (ii) they may cause a mild infection that the host doesn’t notice, allowing him or her to go to work, or get on a train or plane while already shedding virus; and (iii) they may be less likely to give rise to dangerous “systemic” infections where the virus spreads into the internal organs of the body.